Romania has seen prices going up in these past few years, and as a result, students will spend more than ever if they want to study here.

-I have already shared a more generic cost of living in Romania where the conclusion was that you need at least €1,200 per month.
+I have already shared a more generic cost of living in Romania where the conclusion was that you need at least €1,250 per month.
 But students have more benefits and lower costs overall, so they will need less to live a decent life in Romania.

-Living cost in Romania for international students
+Living Cost in Romania for International Students: Budget Breakdown

 Breaking down the budget into categories, here is how much I believe a student needs each month for a decent life in the country, in one of the major University cities here, like Bucharest, Cluj Napoca or Timisoara: